andrew/ultimate-awesome/README.md

 - [awesome-services-tools](https://github.com/nirnejak/awesome-services-tools) - A collection of awesome services that help with development, design, and deployment.
 - [awesome-learning](https://github.com/NoelDeMartin/awesome-learning) - Some awesome resources I've found useful in my learning journey.
 - [awesome-games-you-can-play-with](https://github.com/NonlinearFruit/awesome-games-you-can-play-with) - An awesome list of games that can be played with various common items.
-- [awesome-astrobiology](https://github.com/o957/awesome-astrobiology) - A curated list of awesome resources for astrobiology.
 - [awesome-paleontology](https://github.com/o957/awesome-paleontology) - A curated list of awesome resources for paleontology. .
 - [stuff-awesome-free-apps](https://github.com/o9-9/stuff-awesome-free-apps) - Curated list of the best free apps for PC and mobile.
 - [awesome-artificial-intelligence](https://github.com/okhosting/awesome-artificial-intelligence) - Curated list of open source and comercial tools, services, libraries, documentation and everything AI.